CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 # CircuitSetup Split Single Phase Energy Meter

 The CircuitSetup ATM90E32 Split Single Phase Energy Meter can monitor the energy usage in your entire home in real time.
-It can easily be hooked up to an ESP8266 or ESP32 to wirelessly transmit energy usage data into a program like EmonCMS.
+It can easily be hooked up to an ESP8266 or ESP32 to wirelessly transmit energy usage data into a program like EmonCMS or ESPHome/Home Assistant.
 It can also be used to monitor solar power generation to keep track of how much power you are making.

 ![CitcuitSetup Split Single Phase Energy Meter](images/energy_meter_small.jpg)